mgovoni-devel/teaching-QuantumMechanics/README.md

 # teaching-QuantumMechanics
 Teaching Material

-Handouts for the Quantum Mechanics class
+Handouts for the Quantum Mechanics class<br />
-B.Sc in Physics - University of Modena and Reggio Emilia (2009-2012) This class was taught in Italian
+B.Sc in Physics - University of Modena and Reggio Emilia (2009-2012)<br />
+This class was taught in Italian

 ### Lectures